MULE CROSSING: LTR Training Principles Philosophy

 It is the innate desire of all humans to control their own lives both emotional and environmental.
 When we cannot, we become panicked and confused about our situation.
-We doubt our abilities, our self-worth, and ourselves.
+We doubt ourselves, our abilities, and our self-worth.
 If we do not maintain a sense of humor about those things that we cannot control and learn to accept that which we cannot change, we are doomed to a life of depression and failure.
 Horses can be controlled and even some mules can be controlled for the most part, but it is my experience that donkeys are only controlled when they so desire.